botpress/messaging/docs/channels/v1/slack.md

 The signing secret is used to verify webhook requests

 1. In the left sidebar, click on **Settings** > **Basic Information**
 2. Scroll down to **App Credentials** section.
-Copy paste the value of the signing secret to the **Signing Secret** channel configuration
+Copy paste the value of the signing secret to the **signingSecret** channel configuration

 ## Bot Token